Moore-Institute-4-Plastic-Pollution-Res/One4All/paper/paper.md

 # Future Goals

 The One4All portal is intended to be useful for users to validate and share their data.
 Our goal is to promote open-source resources for the public and update the software with other resources that have yet to be implemented.
 We plan to integrate Open Specy, developed by @Cowger:2021, for users to validate their spectra submissions before submitting to the Open Specy reference library.
 Additionally, we plan to incorporate the [Data Visualization Tool](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/Microplastic_Data_Portal/tree/main/code/data_visualization) and the [Microplastic Image Explorer](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/Microplastic_Data_Portal/tree/main/code/microplastic_image_explorer), both sourced from the [Microplastics Data Portal](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/Microplastic_Data_Portal), to increase discoverability and adhere to FAIR data principles.
 For the [Data Visualization Tool](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/Microplastic_Data_Portal/tree/main/code/data_visualization), we intend to utilize an API key generated from the cloud services within the One4All to integrate shared data, enabling the tool to visually represent the shared data through maps, plots, and tables.
 Our objective for the [Microplastic Image Explorer](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/Microplastic_Data_Portal/tree/main/code/microplastic_image_explorer) is to validate datasets containing microplastic images before integrating them into the tool’s database.
-Similarly, we can collect data for Trash AI, a GUI that identifies individual items of trash within images, by validating datasets containing images of trash before uploading them to the GUI [@TrashAI:2023].
+Similarly, we can collect data for Trash AI, a GUI that identifies individual items of trash within images, by validating datasets containing images of trash before uploading them [@TrashAI:2023].
 Furthermore, we aim to expand our current set of rules by incorporating AI strategies such as ChatGPT [@ChatGPT:2024] to generate rule templates for macroplastics or other pollutants.
 This will provide users the option to create rule templates using AI strategies as well.

 # Acknowledgments